akashpanda122/wayToDoc/contract/README.md

 # **CCIPMutihop-router**

 Welcome to the **CCIP-router** repository.
 This project demonstrates the implementation of Chainlink's Cross-Chain Interoperability Protocol (CCIP) for executing multi-hop transactions across various testnets.
-The primary focus is on **MedX** multihop functionality and its evolution into a more advanced approach with **CCIPCrossChainHop**.
+The primary focus is on **WayToDoc** multihop functionality and its evolution into a more advanced approach with **CCIPCrossChainHop**.

 ---